 The Chinese government is using these funds in an attempt to completely eradicate poverty by 2020.

 When examining the tremendous progress made by the Chinese in the fight against poverty, it is important to note that the primary method has been a higher issuance of loans.

 Despite continued efforts to fight poverty, this remains a major issue.
-According to The China Daily Newspaper, approximately 43 million people are living below the poverty line of 2,300 yuan per year, which is equivalent to $335 USD.
+According to The China Daily Newspaper, approximately 43 million people are living below the poverty line of 2,300 yuan per year, which is equivalent to $335.

-This is slightly above the poverty line that the Chinese government acknowledges.
-Consequently, these people are not technically impoverished, despite being unable to sustain a decent life with income of this level.
+This number is slightly above the poverty line that the Chinese government acknowledges.
+Consequently, these people are not technically impoverished, despite being unable to sustain a decent life with an income of this level.